 You will tire of being pitied and if not careful, resentful of those who do not live with chronic pain.
 And last but not least, feeling like you have to continuously prove and explain your illness to others is exhausting!

-- People to say “Let’s get together when you’re better”
+- Say “Let’s get together when you’re better”

-- People to have absolutely no understanding of what you are living with.
+- Have absolutely no understanding of what you are living with.

-- To feel guilty for not being able to do what you used to.
+- Make you feel guilty for not being able to do what you used to.

 While I expected people who were not close to me to react this way, I was surprised by the number of what I had thought were close friends and family.